stjude-rust-labs/sprocket.bio/user-guides/backends/docker.md

 type = "docker"
 # Disable cleanup of Docker daemon resources.
 # The containers and services created by the Docker backend will persist
-# after the task has completed; it is intended to be used for issue
+# after the a has completed when this setting is set to `false`.
+# WARNING: ONLY DISABLE THIS SETTING IF REQUIRED FOR INVESTIGATING AN ISSUE.
+# THE DOCKER DAEMON'S PERFORMANCE MAY BE ADVERSELY IMPACTED BY FAILING TO
-# investigation.
+# CLEANUP CONTAINERS.
 cleanup = false
 ```